What are personal injury compensation claims? Everything you need to know

 Asbestos-related illnesses – such as mesothelioma, asbestosis, and pleural thickening.

-Occupational asthma or lung disease – caused by dust, fumes, or chemical exposure.
+asthma or lung disease – caused by dust, fumes, or chemical exposure.

 Skin Issues – including dermatitis from repeated contact with irritants.